cfdez89/touristApp/README.md

-Bakend for tourist share app
-Welcome to your Node.js project on Cloud9 IDE!
+# Tourist application

+Application for the Project management course.

-## Running the server
+Running the webpack server

-1) Open `server.js` and start the app by clicking on the "Run" button in the top menu.

-2) Alternatively you can launch the app from the Terminal:
+1) Launch the app from the Terminal:

-    $ node server.js
+    $ node server

-Once the server is running, open the project in the shape of 'https://turist-share-app-cfdez89.c9.io/'
+2) Once the webpack server is running, open the project in the shape of : 'http://localhost:3000'